techidaily/site-youtube-videos/source/_posts/optimizing-warzone-gameplay-on-windows-11-by-utilizing-your-gpu.md

 2. Select any other applications and programs that take up a large amount of **CPU** , **memory** and **network**  and then click **End task**  to close it.
 ![End task](https://images.drivereasy.com/wp-content/uploads/2019/07/Task-Manager.jpg)

- Run Dota 2 again to see if you can play the game smoothly. if not, try the next fix, below.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Run Dota 2 again to see if you can play the game smoothly. if not, try the next fix, below.

 ## Fix 9: Set the Power Plan of your PC for Best Performance